Graves' Disease

 * Fatigue

-*Weight loss in spite of a normal or increased appetite
+*Weight loss despite a normal or increased appetite

 * Frequent bowel movements